STUDENT ORGANIZATIONS AND ACTIVITIES

 Generally, Illinois Tech residence halls welcome friends and family of residents.
 Visitors of all on campus residential communities are expected to present a valid government issued photo ID to the Community Desk Assistant upon entering the building.
 They must also be escorted by their resident host while in the building.
 Due to the COVID-19 pandemic and in light of public health guidance, Illinois Tech may limit guest access to its residence halls.
 More information is located in the Residence Life Handbook.

 Residential students are required to participate in a meal plan.
-Learn more about dining options and available meal plans at web.iit.edu/housing/dining.
+Learn more about dining options and available meal plans at www.iit.edu/housing/dining-and-meal-plan.

 First and Second Year Residency Requirement